SAP/ui5-tooling/docs/pages/ESSupport.md

     ```

 #### Spread Element in XMLComposite Declaration

+The **XMLComposite** control is deprecated since version UI5 1.88.
+Nevertheless UI5 Tooling will attempt to analyze the declaration of any such controls in a project.

 When declaring an **XMLComposite**, the usage of a **Spread Element** in the configuration is not supported.